 - 1. An effective \$1 million "General Liability (GL)" insurance policy. - 2.
-A Workers' Compensation (WC) policy. - 3.
+A Workers' Compensation (WC) policy in compliance with SC Workers' Compensation Commission, as applicable. - 3.
 All insurance policies must be current and not expire before the projects estimated completion date. - 4.
 Sponsor are to submit Certificates of Insurance (COI) with the application. - 5.
 SC Housing may verify GL and WC insurance coverage, including, but not limited to, verifying coverage on the Workers' Compensation Commission's website or contacting the insurer. - 6.
 SC Housing may require additional information not listed above but not limited to, quarterly and yearly Workers' Compensation insurance audits.